RADAR-base/RADAR-RestApi/README.md

 A REST-FULL Service using Tomcat 8.0.37, MongoDb 3.2.10, Swagger 2.0, Apache Avro 1.7.7 and Jersey 2.

-Thi project implements the downstream REST API for the RADAR-CNS project'
+This project implements the downstream REST API for the RADAR-CNS project'

 ## Setup
 This project uses `git submodule`.
 When cloning, please use the command `git clone --recursive`.
 For already cloned repos, use `git submodule update --init --recursive` to update modules.